StockSharp/doc/en/topics/hydra/working_with_data/candles_generation.md

 ### Example of Timeframe Candle Generation

-To generate 5-minute candles for the SBER@TQBR instrument:
+To generate 5-minute candles for the AAPL@NASDAQ instrument:

 1. Select the candle type [TimeFrameCandleMessage](xref:StockSharp.Messages.TimeFrameCandleMessage)
 2. Set **Timeframe** = 5 min
-3. Select the SBER@TQBR instrument
+3. Select the AAPL@NASDAQ instrument
 4. Click the search button

 After data generation, you will see the result: